PastorGL/OneRing/CONFIGURE.md

 In `CSV` varieties of DataStreams, columns are separated by a separator character, so there are `ds.input.separator.` and `ds.output.separator.` layers, along with default keys `ds.input.separator` and `ds.output.separator` that set them globally.
 The 'super global' default value of column separator is the tabulation (TAB, 0x09) character, if none are specified in the entire config.

 The final `ds.` layers control the partitioning of DataStream underlying RDDs, namely, `ds.input.part_count.` and `ds.output.part_count.`.
 These are quite important because the only super global default value for the part count is always 1 (one) part, and no defaults are allowed.
-You must always set them for at least initial input DataStreams from `task.input.sink` list, and may tune the partitioning in the middle of the Process according to the further flow of the Task.
+You must always set them for at least initial input DataStreams from `task.input` list, and may tune the partitioning in the middle of the Process according to the further flow of the Task.

 If both `part_count.`s are specifies for some intermediate DataStream, it will be repartitioned first to the output one (immediately after the Operation that generated it), and then to input one (before feeding it to the first consuming Operation).
 Please keep that in mind.